Flemington, New South Wales: Flemington markets (Sydney Markets)

-In the early 1970s, the Sydney Markets were built at Flemington to relieve the Paddy's Markets at Haymarket, in the city.
-Since the establishment of Sydney Markets at Flemington in 1975, the residential part of the suburb, south of the railway line became known as Homebush West.
+In the early 1970s, the Sydney Markets were built at Flemington on the site of the saleyards, to relieve the Paddy's Markets at Haymarket, in the city.
+The Sydney Markets at Flemington, built in 1975, became known as "Flemington Markets".
+Eventually, in 1992, the residential part of the suburb, south of the railway line, was officially renamed "Homebush West".